PSCLab-ASU/BNNPruning/README.md

 The code is written based upon jiecaoyu/XNOR-Net-PyTorch (https://github.com/jiecaoyu/XNOR-Net-PyTorch).
 Please follow XNOR-Net-PyTorch to setup the environment and place the modified files in the CIFAR-10 folder.

 ## Training
 run main.py to start training.
+It can log the weight flipping matrices during training.

 ## Post-training
-run run.py to analysis weight flipping frequency
+run run.py to analysis weight flipping frequency.